colgatto/Poliparser/README.md

 	}]
 };
 ```

 Note that `template` is an `Object` with many parse keys.

-The data is parsed independently for each template key, **with the functions executed sequentially in the order of its array**.
+The data is parsed independently for each template key, **with the parse block's executed sequentially in the order of its array**.

-The output of each function will become the input for the next one.
+The output of each block will become the input for the next one.
 In the case of `link_ext`, it will execute the `dom` block on the main input, the output will be passed to the `regex` block, and then it will be assigned to the `link_ext` key of the returned `Object`.

 Instantiate a Multiparser by passing it a template